Co occurring Disorders and Dual Diagnosis

 Addiction or Mental Illness, Which Comes First?

-The cause and effect of addiction and mental illness has been hotly debated for years.
+The cause and effect of co-occurring addiction and mental illness have been hotly debated for years.
 It has become increasingly clear that there is not one specific way that co-occurring disorders are caused.
 Although neither makes the other happen directly, their link to one another is obvious, and backed by research and proven data.

 There are three basic categories of correlation between the two.

-In an attempt to alleviate the symptoms of mental illness, many often turn to drugs or alcohol.
-The pain is great and the temporary relief these substances provide serve as an escape from the darkness.
 Unfortunately, the side effects that follow in its wake can be lasting.
 The initial comfort it provides quickly subsides.
 It may even worsen as an addiction develops and the body creates a tolerance for the substances chosen.
 A person suffering from depression may look to heroin to increase dopamine levels.
 With regular use, dopamine levels will plunge even further, and the depression will only be exacerbated.

-Self-medication is the cause of 70% of cases of addiction in women.
+Self-medication is the cause of 70% of cases of addiction in women

-Mental health disorders are rooted in many different elements.
-They include genetics, environmental factors, and life stresses.
-With drug and alcohol use and abuse, risk for developing a mental illness increases.
-There have been studies showing an increase in depression amongst opioid users, as well as psychosis from extended marijuana use.
+With drug and alcohol use and abuse, the risk of developing a mental illness increases.
+There have been studies showing dual diagnosis examples, with an increase in depression amongst opioid users, as well as psychosis from extended marijuana use.

 Substance abuse may trigger an already underlying illness.
-Symptoms will rise to the surface and create dysfunction in a person’s day to day routine.
+Symptoms will rise to the surface and create dysfunction in a person’s day-to-day routine.
 Sometimes, if someone is taking medications for his mental health disorder, adding drugs will create a cocktail in the body, making the needed medications less effective and even harmful.

 Properly diagnosing co-occurring disorders can be difficult.
 Symptoms of drug and alcohol abuse can mimic those of a mental health disorder.
 Common manifestations of depression include concentration problems, strong feelings of guilt or a debilitating lack of self-esteem.
 These symptoms can also stem solely from addiction.
 Identifying the cause of these symptoms is critical to ascertaining a dual diagnosis.
 It takes time and significant clinical effort from experienced professionals to properly categorize where a particular chronic feeling is coming from.
 However, there are basic warning signs that may point to a co-occurring disorder.